 Dear Friends of the National Center for Healthy Veterans,

-To close, I express gratitude to the many hands who are making light work at Valor Farm – staff, volunteers, Patriots and Veterans, and donors who are faithful to provide resources for this noble and urgent fight.
-We have extremely important work to do.
-Together with God’s guidance and provision, we can and must do this for our Veterans and for America!
+To close, I express gratitude to the many hands who are making light work at Valor Farm – staff, volunteers, Patriots and Veterans, and donors who are faithful to provide resources to fight this fight on behalf of Veterans, on behalf of America.

 Robert F. Dees